qboy21/Unsupervised-Learning/README.md

 Objective

-Use Dimensionality Reduction methods and Clustering Algorithms to view distinct classes
+Use Dimensionality Reduction methods and Clustering Algorithms to view relationships in the distinct clusters

 Summary